Device details

 View Windows event log entries.
 This page uses Edge Intelligence to retrieve the 100 most recent entries in real time.
 IT analysts often look at Windows event logs to identify any errors that may indicate why a device is having issues.
 Now you can do this without having to log in remotely.

-The Ivanti Neurons Digital Experience (DEX) score is calculated based on a curated set of indicators, hybrid machine learning, and statistical models.
+The Ivanti Neurons Digital Experience (DEX) Score is calculated based on a curated set of indicators, hybrid machine learning, and statistical models.
 The score ranges between 0 and 100, with higher scores indicating better experiences.